 PK’s solution paired education and technology to ensure a smooth deployment.
 To empower the company’s HR team, PK developed a customized training program and educated team members about testing strategy, how to create test cases and how to execute user acceptance testing.
 The team learned how to organize tests to cover all the business outcomes required.
 Importantly, PK also taught the HR team how to communicate with other groups within the company to acquire the data and support they needed.

-PK also created a solution that allowed the HR team to write test cases in plain English – no coding required.
-By automating most of the testing, PK was able to reduce the amount of time it takes to run test and decrease post-deployment errors.
+PK also created a solution that allowed the HR team to write test cases in plain English—no coding required.
+Through automated testing, PK was able to reduce the amount of time it takes to run tests and decrease post-deployment errors.
 By pairing the HR team’s behavior-driven scenarios with Java code that automatically converts them into ready-to-execute test cases, the HR team can test the full functionality of their department’s software platforms without needing IT resources.
-This puts the power of testing into the hands of expert HR practitioners, who can more rapidly determine the best next steps, and has freed the HR resources to focus on what they do best – taking care of its people.
+This puts the power of automated testing into the hands of expert HR practitioners, who can more rapidly determine the best next steps, and has freed the HR resources to focus on what they do best—taking care of its people.